pjBooms/modular-war-example/README.md

 they are packed as Jigsaw modules.
 What does it mean?
 It means that even if you split your web application into Jigsaw modules you cannot fully enjoy what Jigsaw offers to you: Reliable Configuration and Strong Encapsulation.
-Thus if you do not put a required module into the war file or access a non-eported functionality of another module, nobody will catch you at runtime.
+Thus if you do not put a required module into the war file or access a non-exported functionality of another module, nobody will catch you at runtime.

 ### How to load modules of your web application as Jigsaw modules in runtime?